 Initial development of the Agro-Ecological Village Model: The Southern Negros Sustainable Agriculture Development Project (SNSADP)

-The environmental quality of Southern Negros in the Philippines remains in a long-term trend of deterioration.
+1. The environmental quality of Southern Negros in the Philippines remains in a long-term trend of deterioration.
 The growing population is placing tremendous pressure on the region's diminishing natural resources.
 The secondary forests are being heavily denuded, both by charcoal producers and by upland farmers clearing land for agriculture, with the island experiencing 95% deforestation.
 Without significant forest cover, typhoons and El Nino events cause serious damage in the region.
 Deterioration of the forest land marine resources places additional pressure on agriculture to support the rural population.
 The agricultural situation in Southern Negros is especially critical.
 In the mid-1980s, the island of Negros became infamous in Southeast Asia for the collapse of its sugar industry and the ensuing food crisis.
 For both ecological and economic reasons there is a pressing need to develop more resource efficient farming systems in the region.

-In 1998, REAP-Canada initiated its development programming activities on Negros Island in the Philippines with Paghida et sa-Kauswagan Development Group (PDG) and the MAPISAN Farmers Alliance in Southern Negros, along with national support from the MASIPAG Farmer-Scientist Partnership network and the University of the Philippines at Los Banos.
-The principal funding source for the programming was a CIDA ESDP-Partnership Branch project entitled gThe Southern Negros Sustainable Agriculture Development Project (SNSADP)h which began in July 1998 and ended in September 2002.
+The principal funding source for the programming was a CIDA ESDP-Partnership Branch project entitled The Southern Negros Sustainable Agriculture Development Project (SNSADP) which began in July 1998 and ended in September 2002.
 The goal of the programming was to reduce rural poverty and rehabilitate the natural environment by empowering small farmers to organize themselves through the development of ecological farming systems.

 The project was conducted in three phases.
 Phase I and II consisted of introducing a range of sustainable agriculture practices to multiple farming communities and beneficiaries through demonstration trials, farmer-to-farmer trainings and the production and distribution of written materials related to sustainable agriculture.
 Achievements and lessons learned from these two phases lead to the apparent need for the integral development of social and ecological community infrastructures in a way that creates positive feedback for continued development and re-establishes the communication and information exchange networks.
 It was through the needs assessment of these communities that the Agro-Ecological Village Development concept naturally evolved.
 The third Phase implemented the AEV Model in two communities of agrarian reform beneficiaries, and was aimed to develop the ecological, social, and technological infrastructure of communities in an integrated way.

-• Development of five diversification trial farms testing 25 cropping alternatives
+• diversification with 25 cropping alternatives

-• Establishment of 5 sugar cane trash farming trial farms
+• sugar cane trash farming

-• Establishment of 3 trials testing corn/squash/pigeon pea intercropping systems.
-Establishment of vegetable and grain legume trial farms in 6 communities, testing 17, 12, 11,10, 9 and 3 varieties, respectively
+• vegetable and grain legume adaptation trials testing 17, 12, 11,10, 9 and 3 varieties, respectively

 • 646 farmers were trained on ecological farming, 42% (245) of which were by women